pkeller00/Src-Site-Pred/README.md

 - Feature extraction: extract a feature vector for each tile using SuffleNet pretrained on ImageNet

-Details can be found in the paper and code_data_processing.
+Details can be found in the paper.
 ### Step 3.
 Training and evaluation of CLAM model with 1024-dimensional feature representations of 1052 TCGA-BRCA slides

 Used the code from [`Clustering-constrained attention multiple instance learning (CLAM)`](https://github.com/mahmoodlab/CLAM) Github to train a neural network for predicting source site labels.